Xenonica/Pepestore/README.md

 # Python Modules used:
--Flask
+- Flask
--Jinja
+- Jinja
--WTForms
+- WTForms
--Flask-SocketIO (For chat)
+- Flask-SocketIO (For chat)
--eventlet (Ansynchronous services, IMPORTANT for the chat to function properly.
-Better performance/stability than flask built-in Werkzeurg)
+- eventlet (Ansynchronous services, IMPORTANT for the chat to function properly.
+Better performance than flask built-in Werkzeurg)
--geocoder (For map)
+- geocoder (For map)
--geopy (For map)
+- geopy (For map)
--folium (For map)
+- folium (For map)

 # How to run
-Run SimpleApplication.py
+- Run SimpleApplication.py
-Go to google chrome and open 127.0.0.1:5000
+- Go to google chrome and open 127.0.0.1:5000